Transport in Podlaskie Voivodeship

 Białystok is, and has been for centuries, the main hub of transportation for the Podlaskie Voivodeship and the entire northeastern section of Poland.
 It is a major city on the European Union roadways (Via Baltica) and railways (Rail Baltica) to the Baltic Republics and Finland.
 It is also a main gateway of trade with Belarus due to its proximity to the border and its current and longstanding relationship with Hrodno, Belarus.
 Passenger trains do connect from Suvalki, Hrodno and Lithuania to Warsaw and the rest of the European passenger network.
 An extensive public transportation system is provided within the city by three bus services, but no tram or subway exists.

 A civil airport, Białystok-Krywlany Airport, lies within the city limits, but does not provide regularly scheduled service.
 There are plans to build a new regional airport, Białystok-Saniki Airport, in the next few years that will provide flights within Europe.

 Railways

 Passenger services is provided by two rail service providers:

-PKP Intercity - Tanie Linie Kolejowe (TLK) - cheap express trains with optional reservation in the first class, no reservation in second class; some night TLK trains provide couchette and sleeper cars; sleeper cars and couchettes must be reserved.
-Most of the TLK trains have first and second class cars, but some (especially on shorter routes) are second-class only.